Your toddler is 29 months old!

 29-Month-Old Baby Checklist/Tips

 • Beat frustration by teaching independence.
-Instead of telling him which puzzle piece goes where, help a little, and make sure he’s the one to place the last piece.
-That will give him confidence to try again next time.
+Instead of telling your kid which puzzle piece goes where, help a little, and make sure they're the one to place the last piece.
+That will give them the confidence to try again next time.

 • Teaching your child to share can take a long time.
 It helps for parents to point out sharing, to do it themselves and to praise their child when they make an effort to share too.
 For the next year or two, maybe hide those hard-to-share toys when your child has a friend over for a playdate.

 • Some 2-year-olds develop a fear of the water, which can make bathtime a challenge.
-It may ease her anxiety to stick to a really low water level, give her fun toys and bubbles, or even get in the tub with her.
+It may ease your kiddo's anxiety to stick to a really low water level, give them fun toys and bubbles, or even get in the tub with your kid.
 And when all else fails, try a shower instead.

 • If you haven't already, start browsing preschools to find a 3-year-old program that might be a good fit for your child.